janka000/rampart/docs/protocols.md

 ## Protocol file: `protocol.json`

 This JSON format file contains some basic information about the protocol.
-For instance, this is the protocol description for the provided EBOV example:
+For instance, this is the protocol description for the provided SARS-CoV-2 example:

 ```json
 {